Year 7 Transition

 As part of the Transition process for students coming to us from other schools we produce a Transition booklet that aims to explain to our new students, their parents and teachers all about Shaftesbury and what life is like here and our expectations of students in terms of behaviour, equipment and uniform.

-Our Transition guide for new students joining Shaftesbury in Year 7 in September 2019 will be available to download here when it is ready.
+Our Transition guide for new students joining Shaftesbury in Year 7 in September 2020 can be downloaded here.

 Key elements of the transition process: